konflux-ci/architecture/ADR/0003-interacting-with-internal-services.md

 The [release-service] may execute a release strategy that has a step that wants to access that signing service's API and obtain a signature to be used in downstream steps in the release strategy.

-Using the pattern here, the user organization (called MyOrg) would create an signing controller hosted in a cluster inside their network, but which uses a KUBECONFIG pointed at the kcp VirtualWorkspace for a `MyOrgSigningRequest`.
+Using the pattern here, the user organization (called MyOrg) would create a signing controller hosted in a cluster inside their network, but which uses a KUBECONFIG pointed at the kcp VirtualWorkspace for a `MyOrgSigningRequest`.
 They would construct a release pipeline which creates those `MyOrgSigningRequest` CRs in their managed workspace, and which watches for `status` updates on those request CRs to determine when the internally hosted signing process has completed.

 ## Architecture Overview